Key takeaways:

 About 20 – 30% of women with PCOS have high DHEA levels.
 DHEA is a precursor for androgens and estrogens.[ref]

-Recent studies have unveiled a significant link between disruptions in circadian rhythm and the development of Polycystic Ovary Syndrome (PCOS).[ref]
+Recent studies show a significant link between disruptions in circadian rhythm and the development of Polycystic Ovary Syndrome (PCOS).[ref]

 A Brief Overview of Circadian Rhythm:

-Circadian rhythm, commonly referred to as your body’s internal clock, orchestrates a 24-hour cycle of biological processes.
+Circadian rhythm – your body’s internal clock – orchestrates a 24-hour cycle of biological processes.
 It’s widely recognized for regulating the sleep-wake cycle, but its influence extends far beyond sleep, impacting various metabolic and cellular functions.
 This rhythm, dictated largely by light exposure, ensures that certain bodily processes occur optimally during the day or night.

 Circadian Rhythm Disruption: A Modern Health Challenge:

 The disturbance of this natural rhythm has been linked to several chronic conditions, such as obesity, heart disease, and dementia.
-Imagine the disorientation of jet lag; this analogy helps us grasp how circadian rhythm disruption can leave our bodies feeling out of sync.
+If you’ve ever experienced jet lag when traveling, you know how circadian rhythm disruption can leave our bodies feeling out of sync.
+However, it isn’t just when traveling that circadian rhythm can get out of sync.
 Everyday examples include staying up late under bright lights, leading to what is termed ‘social jet lag.’

 Is PCOS reversible with diet?

-There are a lot of websites that claim to have a dietary solution for PCOS symptoms.
-Most focus on healthy foods, and some claim a ketogenic diet works.[article][article]
-Other medical-based websites claim that all you can do is manage the symptoms of PCOS and that there is no cure.[article]
+There are a lot of clinicians who claim the right diet is a solution for PCOS symptoms.
+Most focus on healthy, whole foods, and some claim a ketogenic diet works.[article][article]
+However, other medical-based websites claim that all you can do is manage the symptoms of PCOS and that there is no cure.[article]

-One thing that is not clear is whether weight loss (through whatever type of diet) will cure PCOS.
-A ‘risk factor’ for PCOS is obesity, so your doctor may tell you to lose weight.
-With this in mind, research points to weight gain is caused by PCOS instead of obesity as a cause of PCOS.[ref]
+One thing that is not clear is whether weight loss alone will cure PCOS.
+A ‘risk factor’ for PCOS is obesity, so doctors tell women with PCOS to lose weight.
+However, research points to weight gain being caused by PCOS instead of obesity as a cause of PCOS.
+Thus, reversing PCOS may lead to weight loss rather than weight loss alone reversing PCOS.[ref]

 With the strong link to insulin resistance, aligning your diet to decrease IR may give you the best results in the long run.